ToFec/OneShotImageRegistration/README.md

 the .pts format is described here: https://www.creatis.insa-lyon.fr/rio/dir_validation_data

+### Loss Visualisation

+in the optimisation process a loss file is constantly updated with the current value of the loss function.
+The file is named lossLog.csv and saved in the output folder.
+With the following command the loss progress can be visualised:

+python src/Visualize.py --csvFile=OUTPUT_FOLDER/lossLog.csv

 a more detailed description and manual will follow as soon as possible; in case of any questions feel free to contact me